 Fête: A festival or celebration

-Gauls: (Gallia) The Roman name for inhabitants of Western Europe.
+Gauls: (Gallia) The Roman name for inhabitants of Western Europe from roughly the 5th century BC to the 5th century AD

 Creative Commons Attribution 4.0 A battle between Cerealis and the Gauls in the Rhineland; th Wellcome V0041591.jpg

 La Chatte Pendue: An ancient legend about a woman accused of being a witch.
 After the townspeople hanged her, they left her body on the gallows.
-In the morning, however, instead of her body hanging there, a cat hung in her place.
+In the morning a cat hung in her place.
 Read more…

 Lac de la Maix: A glacial lake in the Vosges.
 A place of worship and pilgrimage.
 The site of the legends The Baptism of Angels and The Devil Fiddler.
 Circuit of the lake of the maix – Lorraine Tourism (tourisme-lorraine.fr)